elijordan/industrial_iot_schema/channel-signal_io_schema.md

 Utilize the Record API from Murano, and apply the array of signals to each timestamps data.

-### Cloud / Application to Device (control)
+### Cloud / Application to Device Output (Control)
-The resource used for the cloud/application to send data such as control values is “data_out”, as mentioned in the resource section.
+The resource used for the cloud/application to send data to devices such as control values is “data_out”, as mentioned in the resource section.
+Channels must use the `"output"` property set to `true`.

 The format of data packets for control type messates (cloud to device) is the same.
 Devices are expected to make read requests (polling) for latest data_out packets.
 For MQTT, this is by use of subscriptions (MQTT) and for HTTP by way of long polling.